pfdubois/BridgeBidding/source/NoTrump.rst

 If you are 5-4 in the majors you also start with 2♣, Stayman, regardless of strength.
 See :ref:`Garbage Stayman <GarbageStayman>`.

-If you have a five-card major and less than four in the other major, we use :ref:`Major Transfers <transfers>`, regardless of strength.
+If you have a five-card major and fewer than four in the other major, we use :ref:`Major Transfers <transfers>`, regardless of strength.

 .. note::